pouriaSameti/Ping_Pong/README.md

 We implemented a ping pong game.
 We have 2 handles, a ball, a scoreboard, and a Timer.

 ### Features
--We can control the speed of the ball.
+-You can control the speed of the ball.

 -You have 2 minutes to play the game.
 You can see your time on the timer at the bottom of the game screen.